FCC chair threatens to throttle news broadcasts over ‘hoaxes’ about Iran war

 Why This Matters

-FCC chair Brendan Carr's threat to throttle news broadcasts over 'hoaxes' about the Iran war has sparked concerns about media freedom and the role of the government in regulating the press.
+FCC chair Brendan Carr's threat to throttle news broadcasts over 'hoaxes' about the Iran war has sent shockwaves through the US broadcasting industry, raising questions about the role of media in shaping public discourse.

 Coverage Snapshot